 The terms for perihelion and aphelion for any orbit, e.g. one around Earth by a spacecraft, are periapsis or pericenter and apoapsis or apocenter.

-Question remains how to put a spacecraft like Apollo 11 in an elliptical orbit around Earth with a period of say 6 days with its apoapsis or apocenter at the Moon 384 400 km away.
+Question remains how to put a spacecraft like Apollo 11 in an elliptical orbit around Earth with a period of say 6 days with its apoapsis or apocenter close to the Moon 384 400 km away.
 The periapsis or pericenter is of course Earth at 300 km away.
-If you just go away from Earth your speed will be reduced until it is 0 and you start to drop back.
+If you just go away from Earth at lower start speed, your actual speed will be reduced until it is 0 and you start to drop back.

-If Apollo 11 travelled like a comet around Earth and didn't stop at the Moon, it would return every 6 days to the periapsis or pericenter at high speed and then back to the apoapsis or apocenter, where the speed was minimal.
+If Apollo 11 travelled like a comet around Earth and didn't stop at the Moon, it would return every 6 days to the periapsis or pericenter at high speed and then back to the apoapsis or apocenter, where the speed was minimal ... unless it would crash on Earth.

 During the trip to the Moon the velocity away from Earth of the Apollo 11 spacecraft was reduced >90% and the direction changed, as Earth's gravity force pulled the three CSLM spacecrafts back but after about 90% of the trajectory - at the Lagrangian point X - Moon gravity was stronger and the three spacecrafts were pulled towards the centre of the Moon at >200% increased velocity.
 The empty third stage launch rocket had been dropped off and missed the Moon.